eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-external-sca-java/README.md

 Currently, the server is running at "https://walletcentric.signer.eudiw.dev", but you can [deploy](#deployment) it in your environment.

+The Wallet Centric rQES Specification can be found [here](docs/rqes-walledriven.md).

+This server can be used with the servers from [eudi-srv-web-walletdriven-signer-qtsp-java](https://github.com/eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-qtsp-java) to deploy a remote Qualified Electronic Signature (rQES) component, as described in the previous specification.

 ## Disclaimer

 The released software is an initial development release version: